 There are many investments which are complex and difficult to

 understand (even for experienced investors).
-In this section,

-we provide a
+Here we provide a

-brief overview of some of these high-risk products and
+brief overview of some of these high-risk products.
+We recommend

 any of these products.

 Collateralised debt obligations

 A CDO is a security that consists of a bundle of

 individual loans and other debts that have been packaged up

 together.
 They include debts with mixed creditworthiness, such as